arthexis/Tome/Mysteries/Principia/3 Dagas: Mystery of Daggers.md

 When you perform a __consecration rite__ upon an object that meets the requirements, it becomes your Object of Power.

+Consecration rites can also be used upon places of power to gain access to their supernatural properties.

 ### Consecration Rites